 The Town's population grew from 415 in 1960 to an estimated 530 in 2015 (U.S. Census, 1960; Personal communications, John Pavlik, Zoning Administrator, February 18, 2016).
-According to the American Community Survey five-year estimates, the population in Onley in 2019 was 728.
-This may be an overestimate, as previous years have remained relatively stable in regards to population estimates.
-The median age of 40.0 is slightly older than the national and state median age, which is generally good in terms of preparing for a hazard.
+According to the 2020 U.S. Census, the population in the Town of Onley was 532, remaining consistent with previous years' estimates.
+The median age of 40 is slightly older than the national and state median age, which is generally good in terms of preparing for a hazard.
 The high median household income displayed in Table 1 for 2010 and 2013 may be attributed to a large portion of the population nearing retirement and at the highest of their pay range during that time.
 This is also reflected by the decrease of the civilian employed population, shown in Table 2.